NikolayBlagoev/Dota_2_Highlight/README.md

 smoothening_functions.py contains functions which smooth the signal.
 Of interest are the Kaiser Window smoothening and the linear smoothening.

 anomaly_detection.py contains functions for anomaly detection.
-Of interest are the LOF polyreg_outliar_mse
+Of interest are the LOF (local outliaer factor) and lo

+polyreg_outliar_mse, which returns a trained linear autoregressive to be used with minimum squared error for predictions.

 ### Sound